andrew henderson menu

 global citizen in the 21st century… and how you can join the movement.

-It provides citizens already living in desirable parts of the world easy access to the rest of Europe.
-That sure is an attractive option for people looking for a top-tier passport.
+It’s tied for the 14th best passport in the world, based on our Nomad Capitalist Passport Index analysis and provides citizens already living in desirable parts of the world with easy access to the rest of Europe.

-That being said, there are plenty more benefits to becoming a Maltese citizen that may prompt you to pursue this Malta citizenship program.
-Let us guide you through everything there is to know about obtaining a Malta passport and determining whether it is the right program for you.
+That being said, there are plenty more benefits to becoming a Maltese citizen that may prompt you to pursue this Maltese program.

 Maltese citizenship by investment cost

-Some are escaping political persecution, while others are simply looking for balmy climates or ways to lower their tax burden
+Some are escaping political or financial persecution, while others are simply looking for balmy climates or ways to lower their tax burden

-Whatever the reason, a handful of countries around the world offer citizenship by investment programs to attract these individuals and raise capital to build their local economies.
+Whatever the reason, a handful of countries around the world offer citizenship programs to attract these individuals and raise capital to build their local economies.

 • Unrestricted access to the European Union: Malta is a member of the European Union.
 That means investors who obtain Maltese citizenship are allowed to live and work anywhere in the EU.
 Malta is also part of the Schengen Area, meaning there are no visas or passport checks for travelling throughout the European Schengen Zone.

 • Visa-free travel: The Maltese passport is one of the strongest passports in the world.
-Altogether, Malta passport holders can enter a total of 171 destinations – either without a visa, through a visa on arrival or via electronic travel authorisation.
+Altogether, Malta passport holders can enter a total of 172 destinations – either visa free, through a visa on arrival or via electronic travel authorisation (eTA).

-• The Maltese citizenship-by-investment program saves time: Another notable benefit of the Malta CBI is how speedy the program’s process is.
+• Fast-track to citizenship: Another notable benefit of the Malta MEIN is how speedy the program’s process is.
 You can obtain citizenship in 12 to 36 months.
 Bear in mind that you must be a resident of Malta to gain Maltese nationality.

-• Maltese Is tax friendly: Malta’s tax system hinges on the twin concepts of residence and domicile.
+• Malta is tax-friendly: Malta’s tax system hinges on the twin concepts of residence and domicile.
 Applicants who become residents of Malta but are not domiciled in the country are only required to pay tax on any income they earn or receive in the country.
-This means it’s possible to obtain Maltese citizenship by investment, claim non-domicile status (your domicile is in another country) and not pay full regular taxes there.
-As such, Malta offers a number of personal tax breaks and exclusions for specific types of income.
+This means it’s possible to obtain Maltese residence and eventual citizenship, claim non-domicile status (your domicile is in another country) and not pay full, regular taxes there.
+As such, Malta offers several personal tax breaks and exclusions for specific types of income.

 living in Malta